jadongao/starter-hugo-academic/content/publication/Basketball-Scoring/index.md

 ---
-# layout:     post
-# title:      "篮球投篮识别及计分系统"
-# subtitle:   "basketball2020"
-# date:       2020-02-02
-# author:     "Jadon"
-# URL: ""
-# image:      "/img/"

-title: Basketball Shooting Recognition and Scoring Application
+title: 'Basketball Shooting Recognition and Scoring Application'
-date: 2020-02-02
-math: true
-image:
-  placement: 2
-  caption: ''
----

----
-title: 'Perturbation Theory : Hydrogen and Alkali Atoms in Constant E-Field'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here